semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Both `project` and `projects` values can be used for specifying that we want to work with Semaphore 2.0 projects.

-### sem delete [secret | secrets]
+### sem delete secret

-In order to delete an existing `secrets` bucket named `my-secrets` from the current organization, you should execute one of the next two commands:
+In order to delete an existing secret named `my-secrets` from the current organization, you should execute the next command:

     sem delete secret my-secrets
-    sem delete secrets my-secrets

-Both `secret` and `secrets` values can be used with `sem delete` for specifying that we are going to work with secrets and `secrets` buckets.

 ### sem describe